chetva/chetva.github.io/resume.md

 cheta@uw.com
 ## Summary

-2021 University of Washington Geography with Data Science with minor in Diversity.
+2021 University of Washington Geography with Data Science major with minor in Diversity.
 Interested in social impact data and mapping projects.

 ## Projects